BurakKTopal/PyTorch-wrapper/README.md

                 use_pooling: bool = False
             )
 ```
-The ´image_height´ and ´image_width´ are necessary to get the dimensionality of the forward layers in the CNN right.
+The `image_height` and `image_width`are necessary to get the dimensionality of the forward layers in the CNN right.

+## Turning off warnings
+There has been implemented several warnings to ensure proper use.
+To turn off these warnings, place `suppress_warnings()` at the top of your code.

 ## Example runs
 It can be hard to know the power of a tool, without having a solid example.
 By calling `FNN_example_run()` with the training params as function arguments, you get a run on the example data set for a FNN architecture.
 The `CNN_example_run()` does it with a CNN architecture.